andersjh/odscwest2020_jeff_anderson/README.md

 ## Comedy of Life - 2020
 - Life will knock you off your feet over and over
 - You have no idea what your future is, but every exprience makes it richer.
-There is no wasted time.
+There is no wasted experience.

 ## It is an Exciting Time to Be in Data Science
 - So many opportunities